 Admission to this program requires that students be high school graduates or have high school equivalency diplomas (HSEs).
+If students are not high school graduates, they may be eligible for admission to the College's 24 Credit Hour Program.
 If students are home schooled, they may be eligible for admission.